stephaneVercouillieBMID/slate/source/workingVersion.html.md

 #### 4.3.1.2.
 User info Response Specification
 The content type of the response will be `application/jwt`.
 The response will be signed and encrypted by BMID using the signing and encryption certificate exposed.
 The itsme Back-End replies with the Identity Data that were requested in the Authorization Request.
-<aside class="success">What is the lay-out of the Identity Data that we get back in the Userinfo Response?
+<aside class="success">What is the lay-out of the Identity Data that  BMID get back in the Userinfo Response?
 They are the same as on the eID card </aside>
 <aside class="success">What format does the certificate need to be?
 It needs to be in ZIP file, X509 format (cer or crt).
 Pem file is not supported.  </aside>